Dreaming-Codes/tauri-plugin-admob/README.md

 > For now this is just a copy of [admob-plus](https://github.com/admob-plus/admob-plus) in the future I would like to refactor the code to be more Tauri friendly.

+> The plugin currently only supports android.
+If you want iOS support, please feel free to create a pull request

 ## How to install

 Since this plugin is yet not published to crates.io or npm registery, we can install it using github link directly.